scocoyash/Text-Editor-In-C/README.md

 # Text-Editor-In-C
-A basic text editor app in C99 Language
+A basic Text editor in C99 Language